pyeventsourcing/eventsourcing/docs/topics/examples/aggregate6.rst

 .. _Aggregate example 6:

-Aggregate 6 - Functional Style
+Aggregate 6 - Functional style
 ==============================

 This example shows the ``Dog`` class used in the tutorial and module docs.